contactandyc/another-c-library/2_timing.md

   p++;
 ```

-C allows for logic to be repeated until a condition is met.
+C allows for repeated logic until a given condition evaluates true.
 For example, a while loop is technically defined as

 ```c
 while(<condition>)
   do_something;
 ```

-Alternatively, if there are multiple lines of code which need to be executed within the loop
+Alternatively, if there are multiple lines of code which need to be executed within the loop:

 ```c
 while(<condition>) {